Siege of Warsaw (1656): Swedish reinforcements

-Second Major Assault
+Second major assault

 In the course of the time, the situation of besieged Swedish soldiers deteriorated.
 Food supplies were low, and many deserted to the Polish side.
 At the same time, the Poles were reinforced with a division of Crimean Tatars, under Subchan Gazi Agi, which was sent to Warsaw by Vizier Sefer Gazi Aga.

 On June 26, while awaiting heavy artillery from Zamość, Jan Kazimierz urged Wittenberg to capitulate, but again was refused.
 On the next day, heavy cannons arrived, together with ammunition and infantry from Lwow.
 Artillery barrage immediately began, followed by an assault (June 28), in which mostly armed peasants took place.
 Polish king did not use his first-rate foreign mercenaries, as he wanted to save them for the future.
 Polish forces entered Warsaw as far as the Bernardine Abbey and Kazanowski Palace.
 Swedish defenders managed to keep their positions, but their situation was hopeless.
 Under the circumstances, Wittenberg asked Jan Kazimierz for permission to send a message to his king (June 29).
 This was rejected and Polish king demanded unconditional surrender.

-Third and Fourth Major Assaults
+Third and fourth major assaults

 In the night of June 29/30, thousands of armed peasants began the attack.
 After several hours of heavy fighting, Poles and Lithuanians managed to capture several fortified buildings.
 On June 30, at 9:00 a.m., Wittenberg asked for a two-hour truce to discuss the capitulation.
 During the negotiations, which took place in the Ossolinski Palace, Swedish side presented several demands, while Poles insisted on unconditional surrender.
 Finally, the negotiations broke, and the fourth assault began in the morning of July 1.
 This attack was successful, and Poles entered the heart of Warsaw.
 Wittenberg, realizing that his situation was hopeless, agreed to capitulate.

 The conditions of surrender, which consisted of fifteen points, were very mild, which angered Polish-Lithuanian soldiers.
 Swedish commanders, including Wittenberg and Oxenstierna were to be released back to their king, while their soldiers were to return to the Swedish Army, provided that they would not re-enter service for four months.

 On July 1, the 1,200 Swedish soldiers began to leave Warsaw.
 Wives and families of Swedish officers were loaded on boats and sent towards Toruń.
 Before that happened, Swedish dames were inspected, as many of them broke conditions of capitulation, and hid stolen valuables under their clothes.
 Since Polish rank and file vehemently protested against too mild conditions, King Jan Kazimierz decided to change them, and sent Swedish officers, together with Wittenberg, to a dungeon in Zamość.